langcog/parenting_proj/README.md

 * Included knowledge questions for comparison
 * Knowledge questions came after attitudes questions so attitudes can be compared across Experiments 4 and 5 (Likert vs. 2afc)

+#Experiment 6
+* 1-8-16
+* Added additional items to all scales, removed items that had low correlations with subscales in e4.
+* Re-anchored scale from Do not Agree- Agree Somewhat - Completely Agree